 Spinning Rods for Crappie

-A 5 to 7-foot spinning rod matched with a proper reel is a fantastic mix for crappie fishing.
+A 5 to 7-foot spinning pole matched with a proper reel is a fantastic mix for crappie fishing.
 Many anglers will concur that an optimal option is a moderate or slow activity ultralight graphite rod.
 This span delivers a fantastic balance between casting space, weight/sensitivity, and reliability.

 The slow-to-medium activity is vital since crappie have such fragile mouths.
 The slow action enables the pole to bend a lot more than the usual fast action rod would and consequently not tear the fish’s lip.

-Crappie are fairly modest fish; hence, a light-weight rod is much more suitable than a heavier one.
+Crappie is fairly modest fish; hence, a light-weight rod is much more suitable than a heavier one.
 Ultralight sticks having a matching reel and 4 or 2 lb test line function best.
 The rod can be made from ceramic, however graphite sticks, while more expensive, are lighter to transport and more sensitive compared to those manufactured from different substances.

 - Fenwick Elite Tech River Runner Spinning Rod